friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 ### Delete 100.000 entities with 5 components

+**Note:**
-**Note:** The allocations comes from the fact that the buffers used to store components are replaced by smaller buffers over time.
+The high amount of allocations is an indicator that buffers used to store components are replaced by smaller buffers over time.
 Without this behavior the component buffers allocated by the ECS would never shrink.
 In case of Flecs.NET components are store in native heap which is not monitored by BenchmarkDotNet.